juliohm1978/tarbackup/README.md

 Edit `filenames` to manually list all files you want to include in the backup.
 Empty lines and lines starting with `#` are ignored.

 All backed up and restored files are always relative to the root directory `/`.
-Therefore, all leading `/` characters are ignored.
+Therefore, missing leading `/` characters will be automatically added.

 ### Create a backup
 Use the default and `full` targets to create a backup.